MapsPeople/docs/src/android/v3/getting-started/search.md

     </mi-tab-panel>
 </mi-tabs>

-To Accompany this we'll create a fragment and a BottomSheet to handle the searchFragment.
+To accompany this we'll create a fragment and a `BottomSheet` to handle the `searchFragment`.

-Start by creating a Fragment with a view only consisting of a Recycler View.
+Start by creating a fragment with a view-only consisting of a `RecyclerView`.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>